-- Ensure that any actions arising from the annual school's Inspection Checklist, through monitoring and consultation arrangements and audits are implemented as required; - Advise Governors of the areas of health and safety concern which may need to be addressed by the allocation of appropriate resources, e.g. time, effort, finance; - Reporting to the Local Authority (where they are the employer) any hazards which cannot be rectified within the establishment's budget; - Provide updates on the monitoring of the implementation of the Management Arrangements to Governors.
+- Advising Governors of the areas of health and safety concern which may need to be addressed by the allocation of appropriate resources, e.g. time, effort, finance; - Reporting to the Local Authority (where they are the employer) any hazards which cannot be rectified within the establishment's budget; - Providing updates to Governors on the monitoring of the implementation of the Management Arrangements including implementing actions from audits.